codem/silverstripe-damn-fine-uploader/docs/en/002_custom_templates.md

-# Using templates with the Core uploader field
+# Using templates with the FineUploader core field

+> Note: This page documents templating of the deprecated FineUploaderCoreField.
+Use the UppyField instead.

+## Templating

 > This doesn't apply to the UI field, which uses the standard FineUploader Gallery template